ansys/pyansys-math/examples/README.txt

 Examples
 ========
-These examples demonstrate using the Ansys Math library.
+These examples demonstrate using the AnsysMath library.